psychgen/MoBaPsychGen-QC-pipeline/qc-modules/Module 2. QC of ancestry populations.md

 ## 16. Basic QC

    16.1.
 Remove sex chromosomes

-      1. Run the following command to remove variants with MAF <0.5% and sex chromosomes: plink --bfile original-initials-eur-3-batch --chr 1-22 --make-bed --out original-initials-eur-round-3
+      16.1.1.
+Run the following command to remove variants with MAF <0.5% and sex chromosomes: plink --bfile original-initials-eur-3-batch --chr 1-22 --make-bed --out original-initials-eur-round-3

-      1. Record the number of SNPs removed.
+      16.1.2.
+Record the number of SNPs removed.

-      1. Make a list of IDs of SNPs removed:
-         ./match.pl -f original-initials-eur-round-3.bim -g original-initials-eur-3-batch.bim -k 2 -l 2 -v 1 | awk ‘$7==”-” {print $2,”sex chromosome, round 3”}’ > original-initials-eur-3-bad-snps.txt
+      16.1.3.
+Make a list of IDs of SNPs removed: ./match.pl -f original-initials-eur-round-3.bim -g original-initials-eur-3-batch.bim -k 2 -l 2 -v 1 | awk ‘$7==”-” {print $2,”sex chromosome, round 3”}’ > original-initials-eur-3-bad-snps.txt

-   1. ### Remove rare variants (MAF<0.5%)
+   16.2.
+Remove rare variants (MAF<0.5%)

-      1. Run the following command to remove variants with MAF <0.5%: plink --bfile original-initials-eur-round-3 --chr 1-22 --maf 0.005 --make-bed --out original-initials-eur-3-common
+      16.2.1.
+Run the following command to remove variants with MAF <0.5%: plink --bfile original-initials-eur-round-3 --chr 1-22 --maf 0.005 --make-bed --out original-initials-eur-3-common

-      1. Record the number of SNPs removed.
+      16.2.2.
+Record the number of SNPs removed.

-      1. Make a list of IDs of SNPs removed:
-         ./match.pl -f original-initials-eur-3-common.bim -g original-initials-eur-round-3.bim -k 2 -l 2 -v 1 | awk ‘$7==”-” {print $2,”rare, round 3”}’ >> original-initials-eur-3-bad-snps.txt
+      16.2.3.
+Make a list of IDs of SNPs removed: ./match.pl -f original-initials-eur-3-common.bim -g original-initials-eur-round-3.bim -k 2 -l 2 -v 1 | awk ‘$7==”-” {print $2,”rare, round 3”}’ >> original-initials-eur-3-bad-snps.txt

-   1. ### Call rates
+   16.3.
+Call rates

-      1. Histograms of missing rates
+      16.3.1.
+Histograms of missing rates

-         1. Run the following command to identify the missing rates for SNPs and for individuals: plink --bfile original-initials-eur-3-common --missing --out original-initials-eur-3-missing This command will generate two files: one with extension of “.imiss” and another with extension of “.lmiss”.
+         16.3.1.1.
+Run the following command to identify the missing rates for SNPs and for individuals: plink --bfile original-initials-eur-3-common --missing --out original-initials-eur-3-missing
+            This command will generate two files: one with extension of “.imiss” and another with extension of “.lmiss”.
 The “.imiss” file contains the missing rates per individual and the “.lmiss” file contains missing rates per SNP.

-         1. Plot the missing rates in R using the script named “$GITHUB/lib/plot-missingness-histogram.R” (see the $GITHUB/lib/README.md file for more information about the script functionality and it’s input and output arguments).
+         16.3.1.2.
+Plot the missing rates in R using the script named “$GITHUB/lib/plot-missingness-histogram.R” (see the $GITHUB/lib/README.md file for more information about the script functionality and it’s input and output arguments).
 Run the script according to its manual.

-            1. Example of how to run the plot-missingness-histogram.R script in your working directory (in terminal):
+            16.3.1.2.1.
+Example of how to run the plot-missingness-histogram.R script in your working directory (in terminal):
                Rscript $GITHUB/lib/plot-missingness-histogram.R dataprefix “tag”
                Where: dataprefix is the prefix of your .imiss and .lmiss files created in this step (specific to your batch and core subsample, i.e. original-initials-eur-missing). tag (make sure it is written in quotation marks) consists of three arguments, first the name of your batch, second the name of the core subpopulation, and third the QC round.
                Example of the command:
                Rscript $GITHUB/lib/plot-missingness-histogram.R original-initials-eur-3-missing “tag population, round 3”

-         1. Please record the names of the plots you’ve created in MoBa\_QC\_numbers spreadsheet on google drive and copy the files with plots to the export folder for module II.
+         16.3.1.3.
+Please record the names of the plots you’ve created in MoBa\_QC\_numbers spreadsheet on google drive and copy the files with plots to the export folder for module II.

-      1. Remove SNPs with call rate <95% plink --bfile original-initials-eur-3-common --geno 0.05 --make-bed --out original-initials-eur-3-95
+      16.3.2.
+Remove SNPs with call rate <95%: plink --bfile original-initials-eur-3-common --geno 0.05 --make-bed --out original-initials-eur-3-95

-      1. Record the number of failed SNPs.
+      16.3.3.
+Record the number of failed SNPs.

-      1. Make a list with IDs of the SNPs failed at this step:
-         ./match.pl -f original-initials-eur-3-95.bim -g original-initials-eur-3-common.bim -k 2 -l 2 -v 1 | awk ‘$7==”-” {print $2,”call-rate-below-95, round 3”}’ >> original-initials-eur-3-bad-snps.txt
+      16.3.4.
+Make a list with IDs of the SNPs failed at this step: ./match.pl -f original-initials-eur-3-95.bim -g original-initials-eur-3-common.bim -k 2 -l 2 -v 1 | awk ‘$7==”-” {print $2,”call-rate-below-95, round 3”}’ >> original-initials-eur-3-bad-snps.txt

-      1. Remove SNPs with call rate below 98%: plink --bfile original-initials-eur-3-95 --geno 0.02 --make-bed --out original-initials-eur-3-98
+      16.3.5.
+Remove SNPs with call rate below 98%: plink --bfile original-initials-eur-3-95 --geno 0.02 --make-bed --out original-initials-eur-3-98

-      1. Remove SNPs and individuals whose call rate is below 98% plink --bfile original-initials-eur-3-98 --geno 0.02 --mind 0.02 --make-bed --out original-initials-eur-3-call-rates
+      16.3.6.
+Remove SNPs and individuals whose call rate is below 98%: plink --bfile original-initials-eur-3-98 --geno 0.02 --mind 0.02 --make-bed --out original-initials-eur-3-call-rates

-      1. Please record the number of SNPs and individuals failing the call rates in the MoBa\_QC\_numbers sheet corresponding to your batch.
+      16.3.7.
+Please record the number of SNPs and individuals failing the call rates in the MoBa\_QC\_numbers sheet corresponding to your batch.

-      1. Please make a file with IDs of the SNPs that failed the call rate in this step:
-         ./match.pl -f original-initials-eur-3-call-rates.bim -g original-initials-eur-3-95.bim -k 2 -l 2 -v 1| awk ‘$7==”-” {print $2,”call-rate-below-98, round 3”}’ >> original-initials-eur-3-bad-snps.txt
+      16.3.8.
+Please make a file with IDs of the SNPs that failed the call rate in this step: ./match.pl -f original-initials-eur-3-call-rates.bim -g original-initials-eur-3-95.bim -k 2 -l 2 -v 1| awk ‘$7==”-” {print $2,”call-rate-below-98, round 3”}’ >> original-initials-eur-3-bad-snps.txt

-      1. Make a file with IDs of individuals to remove: awk ‘{print $1,$2,”call-rate-below-98, round 3”}’ original-initials-eur-3-call-rates.irem > original-initials-eur-3-removed-individuals.txt
+      16.3.9.
+Make a file with IDs of individuals to remove: awk ‘{print $1,$2,”call-rate-below-98, round 3”}’ original-initials-eur-3-call-rates.irem > original-initials-eur-3-removed-individuals.txt

-   1. ### HWE test
+   16.4.
+HWE test

-      1. ` `HWE test, run the following command to remove SNPs not in HWE (with p<1.00E-06): plink --bfile original-initials-eur-3-call-rates --hwe 0.000001 --make-bed --out original-initials-eur-3-basic-qc
+      16.4.1.
+HWE test, run the following command to remove SNPs not in HWE (with p<1.00E-06): plink --bfile original-initials-eur-3-call-rates --hwe 0.000001 --make-bed --out original-initials-eur-3-basic-qc

-      1. Please record the number of SNPs that fail the HWE filter
+      16.4.2.
+Please record the number of SNPs that fail the HWE filter

-      1. Create a file with the IDs of SNPs that failed.
-         ./match.pl -f original-initials-eur-3-basic-qc.bim -g original-initials-eur-3-call-rates.bim -k 2 -l 2 -v 1| awk ‘$7==”-” {print $2,”out-of-HWE, round 3”}’ >> original-initials-eur-3-bad-snps.txt
+      16.4.3.
+Create a file with the IDs of SNPs that failed: ./match.pl -f original-initials-eur-3-basic-qc.bim -g original-initials-eur-3-call-rates.bim -k 2 -l 2 -v 1| awk ‘$7==”-” {print $2,”out-of-HWE, round 3”}’ >> original-initials-eur-3-bad-snps.txt

-   1. ### Heterozygosity
+   16.5.
+Heterozygosity

-      1. Estimate heterozygosity and missingness with the following PLINK command: plink --bfile original-initials-eur-3-basic-qc --het --missing --out original-initials-eur-3-common-het-miss
+      16.5.1.
+Estimate heterozygosity and missingness with the following PLINK command: plink --bfile original-initials-eur-3-basic-qc --het --missing --out original-initials-eur-3-common-het-miss

-      1. Plot the data and make a list of outliers based on being outside the +/- 3 standard deviations of the sample mean.
+      16.5.2.
+Plot the data and make a list of outliers based on being outside the +/- 3 standard deviations of the sample mean.

-         1. Use the script “$GITHUB/lib/plot-heterozygosity-common.R” to run in terminal. (see the $GITHUB/lib/README.md file for more information about the script functionality and it’s input and output arguments).
+            16.5.2.1.
+Use the script “$GITHUB/lib/plot-heterozygosity-common.R” to run in terminal. (see the $GITHUB/lib/README.md file for more information about the script functionality and it’s input and output arguments).

-            1. ` `Usage: Rscript $GITHUB/lib/plot-heterozygosity-common.R dataprefix “tag”
+               16.5.2.1.1.
+Usage: Rscript $GITHUB/lib/plot-heterozygosity-common.R dataprefix “tag”
                Where: dataprefix - prefix of the outputs from PLINK command to estimate heterozygosity and missingness “tag” - “tag population, round 3”, please remember to use the tag from “plot-PLINK” file in “resources” folder.

-            1. Please record the number of individuals who are the outliers, you can find the number by using the following command: tail -n +2 original-initials-eur-3-common-het-miss-het-fail.txt | wc -l
+               16.5.2.1.2.
+Please record the number of individuals who are the outliers, you can find the number by using the following command: tail -n +2 original-initials-eur-3-common-het-miss-het-fail.txt | wc -l

-      1. Remove heterozygosity outliers: plink --bfile original-initials-eur-3-basic-qc --remove original-initials-eur-3-common-het-miss-het-fail.txt --make-bed --out original-initials-eur-3-het
+      16.5.3.
+Remove heterozygosity outliers: plink --bfile original-initials-eur-3-basic-qc --remove original-initials-eur-3-common-het-miss-het-fail.txt --make-bed --out original-initials-eur-3-het

-      1. Add the IDs of outliers to those who were removed previously: awk ‘{print $1,$2,”heterozygosity, round 3”}’ original-initials-eur-3-common-het-miss-het-fail.txt >> original-initials-eur-3-removed-individuals.txt
+      16.5.4.
+Add the IDs of outliers to those who were removed previously: awk ‘{print $1,$2,”heterozygosity, round 3”}’ original-initials-eur-3-common-het-miss-het-fail.txt >> original-initials-eur-3-removed-individuals.txt

-1. ## Pedigree build and known relatedness
+## 17. Pedigree build and known relatedness

 This can be a memory intensive step particularly if you have a large batch, therefore, it is recommended to run "king" directly on the p697-appn-norment01 machine or on Colossus.
 The software directory has multiple versions of "king", use the latest version: king225.
 NB  king225rhel6 can be used on TSD login nodes (but only if submit nodes and app node are unavailable); king225rhel6 binary will crash on p697-submit nodes and p697-appn-norment01.
 Finally, king225\_patch1 is a customly modified "king" program which produces a smaller output file in "king --ibs".
 Only individuals with kinship above 0.025 are reported.

-1. ### KING pedigree build and relatedness
+   17.1.
+KING pedigree build and relatedness

-   1. Create the covariate file.
+      17.1.1.
+Create the covariate file.

-      1. Copy the age.txt file from “resources” folder to your working directory on DATA/DURABLE.
+         17.1.1.1.
+Copy the age.txt file from “resources” folder to your working directory on DATA/DURABLE.

-      1. Update the file to contain the FID from previous pedigree builds, and rename the file to the same prefix as the PLINK files you’ve copied to Colossus.
+         17.1.1.2.
+Update the file to contain the FID from previous pedigree builds, and rename the file to the same prefix as the PLINK files you’ve copied to Colossus.
 For example, if the PLINK files you are using have prefix of original-initials-eur-3-het, then rename the file to original-initials-eur-3-het.cov.
 The command lines for this are:
          ./match.pl -f original-initials-eur-3-het.fam -g age.txt -k 2 -l 2 -v 1 | awk ‘$4!=”-” {print $4, $2, $3}’ > original-initials-eur-3-het.cov
          sed -i ‘1 i\FID IID Age’ original-initials-eur-3-het.cov

-   1. If you are running KING on the p697-appn-norment01 machine use the following command:
-      /cluster/projects/p697/projects/moba\_qc\_imputation/software/king225 -b original-initials-eur-3-het.bed --related --ibs  --build --degree 2 --rplot --prefix original-initials-eur-king-3 > original-initials-eur-king-3-slurm.txt
+      17.1.2.
+If you are running KING on the p697-appn-norment01 machine use the following command: /cluster/projects/p697/projects/moba\_qc\_imputation/software/king225 -b original-initials-eur-3-het.bed --related --ibs  --build --degree 2 --rplot --prefix original-initials-eur-king-3 > original-initials-eur-king-3-slurm.txt

-   1. If you are running KING on Colossus:
+      17.1.3.
+If you are running KING on Colossus:

-      1. Create a folder named with your initials on /cluster/projects/p697/projects/moba\_qc\_imputation (please see “folder-structure-moba-2020.pdf” for reference).
+         17.1.3.1.
+Create a folder named with your initials on /cluster/projects/p697/projects/moba\_qc\_imputation (please see “folder-structure-moba-2020.pdf” for reference).
 It will be your working directory on Colossus.
 Please use it every time you run things on Colossus.

-      1. Copy original-initials-eur-3-het.bed, original-initials-eur-3-het.bim and original-initials-eur-3-het.fam, and original-initials-eur-3-het.cov files to your working directory on Colossus.
+         17.1.3.2.
+Copy original-initials-eur-3-het.bed, original-initials-eur-3-het.bim and original-initials-eur-3-het.fam, and original-initials-eur-3-het.cov files to your working directory on Colossus.

-      1. Once in your working directory on Colossus, define “fin” and “fout” environmental variables as shown below, adjusting the names to reflect the names of your files (e.g. “original-initials” needs to become “moba12good-ec”), and then submit the job to Colossus: export fin=original-initials-eur-3-het export fout=original-initials-eur-king-3 sbatch $GITHUB/jobs/KING.job
+         17.1.3.3.
+Once in your working directory on Colossus, define “fin” and “fout” environmental variables as shown below, adjusting the names to reflect the names of your files (e.g. “original-initials” needs to become “moba12good-ec”), and then submit the job to Colossus: export fin=original-initials-eur-3-het
+         export fout=original-initials-eur-king-3
+         sbatch $GITHUB/jobs/KING.job

-      1. When you submit the job, please note the job number.
+         17.1.3.4.
+When you submit the job, please note the job number.
 Once the job is finished, rename the slurm output file using the following command: mv slurm-your.jobnumber.out original-initials-eur-king-3-slurm.txt

-      1. Move KING output files to your working directory on DATA/DURABLE and delete the input files used for this step from your working directory on Colossus.
-These can be achieved with the following commands: rm original-initials-eur-3-het.\* mv original-initials-eur-king-3\*.\* /tsd/p697/data/durable/projects/moba\_qc\_imputation/initials
+         17.1.3.5.
+Move KING output files to your working directory on DATA/DURABLE and delete the input files used for this step from your working directory on Colossus.
+These can be achieved with the following commands: rm original-initials-eur-3-het.\*
+         mv original-initials-eur-king-3\*.\* /tsd/p697/data/durable/projects/moba\_qc\_imputation/initials

-      1. Go back to your working directory on DATA/DURABLE and continue working in that directory for the rest of this step.
+         17.1.3.6.
+Go back to your working directory on DATA/DURABLE and continue working in that directory for the rest of this step.

-   1. Please check in the slurm file that age was taken into account when running the build section of KING.
+         17.1.3.7.
+Please check in the slurm file that age was taken into account when running the build section of KING.
 Please let Elizabeth know if age was not taken into account.

-1. ### Update pedigree according to KING output:
+17.2.
+Update pedigree according to KING output:

-   1. Check that the IID, PID, and MID in the original-initials-eur-king-3updateids.txt or original-initials-eur-king-3updateparents.txt files have not been changed from SENTRIX format.
+      17.2.1.
+Check that the IID, PID, and MID in the original-initials-eur-king-3updateids.txt or original-initials-eur-king-3updateparents.txt files have not been changed from SENTRIX format.
 If the IIDs have been changed from the SENTRIX format use the following commands to convert back to SENTRIX format.
 Otherwise proceed to step 17.2.2.

-      1. Command to convert the updateids file: awk '{print $1,$2,$3,$2}' original-initials-eur-king-3updateids.txt > original-initials-eur-king-3updateids.txt-sentrix
+         17.2.1.1.
+Command to convert the updateids file: awk '{print $1,$2,$3,$2}' original-initials-eur-king-3updateids.txt > original-initials-eur-king-3updateids.txt-sentrix

-      1. Command to convert the updateparents file:
+         17.2.1.2.
+Command to convert the updateparents file:
          R
          library(tidyr)
          update <- read.table('original-initials-eur-king-3updateparents.txt',h=F)